 Promissory Contracts of Purchase and Sale are now acceptable for the initial investor residency application, if a deposit of at least EUR 500,000 is paid.
 In this event, the actual purchase of the property needs to be effected until the time of the first renewal of the residency permit.

 Opportunity to finance the purchase of property over EUR 500,000.

 The properties acquired can be freely rented and let for commercial, agricultural and tourism purposes.

-Permanent residency is available after 5 years.
-Citizenship of Portugal (and Portuguese-EU passport) is available after 1 year with permanent residency status.
-It should be noted that in order to get Portuguese citizenship applicant must pass a language test.
+Permanent residency (PR) is available after 5 years.
+Citizenship and passport are available after 5 year with legal residency status in Portugal, the same as for PR.
+It should be noted that in order to get Portuguese PR and/or citizenship applicant must pass a language test.

 Other EU-countries that have the similar property investment immigration scheme are Spain, Latvia, Cyprus, and Bulgaria.
 At the same time Cyprus and Bulgaria are not members of Schengen agreement.
 Latvia being a member of Schengen Area does not recognize dual citizenship.
 Spain recognizes dual citizenship only with Spanish-speaking Latin American countries (excluding Brazil which is a former Portuguese colony).

 Therefore,, we hope that the amendments to the Immigration Law will make the Portuguese Golden Visa program more attractive to international investors who wish to relocate to the European Union.